The most likely reasons for your muscle pain

 What does living with chronic pain really feel like?

 Nearly half of the UK population - around 28 million adults - lives with some form of chronic pain.
 With chronic pain described as 'a major cause of disability and distress', what exactly is causing so many people to live in constant pain, and how does it impact on their everyday lives?

-The textbook definition of chronic pain, according to the International Association for the Study of Pain (IASP) is any pain that's been present in any part of the body for a period of three months or longer.
+The textbook definition of chronic pain, according to the International Association for the Study of Pain (IASP) is any persistent pain that's been present in any part of the body for a period of three months or longer.

 "By definition, the difference between chronic pain and what we call acute pain - which is non-chronic pain - is that it doesn't serve a purpose," explains Dr Alan Fayaz, a spokesperson for the British Pain Society (BPS), and a consultant in Anaesthesia and Pain Medicine at University College London Hospital (UCLH).